BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 In my interpretation, this reflects a lost connection to the wholeness of the universe.
 At the extreme end, I experience sometimes two contradictory moods.
 First, there is this feeling of alienation in an absurd world, which Albert Camus described best in his book *The Stranger*.
-Second, there is a sense of profound connection within us, especially when we are in touch with nature.
+For me, the absurdity of the world reveals itself when I am out in the city, observing people rushing through their lives, participating in the acceleration towards a promised utopia that no longer exists, not even in their imaginations.
+It is also connected to the realization that I was thrown into this world, culture, mess; this contradiction; this meaningless rat race.
+The second mood arises from a profound connection with the world.
+It feels as if we are the world, as if there is no separation between myself and my environment, between myself and the universe.
+Yet, at the same time, I sense a process that is not only mysterious but overwhelmingly greater than I can ever comprehend; a force beyond my intellect.
+Such feelings arise, for example, in nature.
-For example, when we stand atop a mountain, not thinking but simply being present in the world, or even feeling as if we are the world.
+When we stand atop a mountain, not thinking but simply being present in the world, or even feeling as if we are the world.
 Such a feeling can also arise when we are completely immersed in an activity, like a drummer who dissolves entirely into the act of drumming.
-This state of existence requires to a quiet mind and to stop thinking.
+This state of existence requires a quiet mind and a cessation of thought.

-Consequently, it was no surprise to me that at the protests against COVID-19 restrictions and at QAnon gatherings, there was a peculiar blend of people, including everyone from right-wingers to faith healers.
+Consequently, it was no surprise to me that at the protests against COVID-19 restrictions and at QAnon gatherings, there was a peculiar blend of people, including everyone from far right-wingers to faith healers.
+Of course, one has to be careful with such categorization since such protests are often captured by extreme parties.
-This mix reflects the broad, albeit unusual, appeal of such conspiratorial narratives and the desire for an effective (post-truth) narrator, e.g. Donald Trump, who provides a myth that carries emotional weight rather than the difficulty and uncertainty of a complex world---a *myth* one can live by.
+Anyways, this mix reflects the broad, albeit unusual, appeal of such conspiratorial narratives and the desire for an effective (post-truth) narrator, e.g. Donald Trump, who provides a myth that carries emotional weight rather than the difficulty and uncertainty of a complex world---a *myth* one can live by.
+However, *ignorance* is too simple of an explanation.
+The MAGA cult is not disingaged in communication or the production of knowledge.
+Instead they (ab)use communication to construct quite imaginative but also inconsistant *alternative facts* effectively.

 On the basis of knowledge, it is easy to make fun of people believing in mythologies.
 Scienficially speaking, myths are either inconsistent or unfalsifiable.